 Vegeta chuckled inwardly.
 Trying to hide his concern for me?
-Does he think that's the way to impress a heartless Saiyan warrior?
+Does he think that's the best way to impress a heartless Saiyan warrior?
 Though he noticed Trunks' obvious cover up, he chose not to call him out on it.
 "Out there, in the never-ending expanse of whiteness.
 Where else could I have gone?"

 "You were just gone for so long, I thought you could've gotten hurt, or even…" He stopped himself before finishing that thought.
-"I could feel your ki sometimes, so I knew you were out there somewhere, but there were times when I couldn't sense anything and I didn't know what happened to you.
+"I could feel your ki sometimes, so I knew you were out there somewhere, but there were other times when I couldn't sense anything and didn't know what happened to you.
 Why didn't you come back here?"